iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-09-05
+- Licenses panel can now persist manual keys to `env/license.env` and refresh the server so the frontend reflects the new license immediately

 ## 2025-09-04
 - Add cross-platform uninstallation scripts that stop running instances and remove the installation directory even when files are locked